John Arena: Aldermanic career

 In 2011, Arena was elected as the alderman of the 45th ward.
 The 45th ward includes Portage Park, Gladstone Park, Mayfair, Edgebrook, Forest Glen and Jefferson Park.

-In 2015, Arena was reelected to another four year term in 2015.
+In 2015, Arena was reelected to another four-year term in 2015.
 On February 26, 2019, Arena was defeated by challenger Jim Gardiner.

 As an alderman, Arena was a member of the Committee on Aviation, Committee on Committees, Rules and Ethics, Committee on Economic, Capital and Technology Development, Committee on Finance, Committee on License and Consumer Protection and the Committee on Special Events, Cultural Affairs and Recreation.
 He is also a founding member of the Chicago Progressive Reform Coalition and the Democratic Ward Committeeman for the 45th Ward.

 In May 2018, Arena was accused of entering a Chicago Police station and demanding to utilize free parking reserved for officers so he could attend a Chicago Cubs game.

 As an alderman, Arena was noted as an advocate for developing affordable housing, even in communities where local residents opposed it.
 When public safety officials opposed his development plans on social media, Arena had the Anti Defamation League crosscheck their names with city employee databases.
 He then filed complaints with their respective departments accusing them of making "racially charged" comments.
-In December of 2019, after two years of investigations, the Civilian Office of Police Accountability announced allegations made against 29 of the 31 officers accused were groundless.
+In December 2019, after two years of investigations, the Civilian Office of Police Accountability announced allegations made against 29 of the 31 officers accused were groundless.
 The investigation is still going on for the firefighters accused, with none of the accusations yet to be proven.
-As of Septemberof 2023 all of the allegations were still unproven.
+As of September 2023, all of the allegations were still unproven.

 Arena was also noted as one of the council's most vocal opponents to mayor Rahm Emanuel.